Adderalin/PMT-Position-Tracker/README.md

 # PMT-Position-Tracker
-Fresh Complete Rewrite of the old PMT Lotto Tracker to track ALL trading positions - long/short stock, spreads, box spreads, etc, using the transaction API to have a penny accurate figure.
+Fresh complete rewrite of the old PMT Lotto Tracker to track ALL trading positions - long/short stock, spreads, box spreads, etc, using the transaction API to have a penny accurate figure.

+Completely open source under MIT license, public for everyone!

 # Features
 Tracks: